buggcatcher/buggcatcher/README.md

 I'm a student of [42](https://42.fr/en/network-42/), Florence.
 Apart from that, I am a seasonal cryptanalyst and I love contributing to open source.

 **My Research Interest**:
-- Outlying Aspect Mining
+- Encryption
-- Classification
+- Cybersecurity
-- Clustering
+- Robotics
 - Anomaly Detection
-- Similarity Measure
+- Blockchain

  **I am open to**:

-- any collaboration work,
+- any collaboration work
-- machine learning projects(development or research),
+- robotics projects (development or research)
-- research internships and
+- research internships
-- available to become a reviewer or PC member for Machine Learning/Data mining journals or conferences.
+- available to become a reviewer for Data mining journals or conferences.

 ## Skills: